Little Lungs in a Great Big World: Concept and analysis

 The scenarios Little Lungs goes through in the advertisements reflect those of the leisure activities teenagers commonly do.
 As David Gianatasio of Adweek wrote, "Teens want to enjoy fun activities and be accepted by their peers.
 The notion that smoking might ruin their leisure time or social lives could make some think twice before lighting up."
 In the words of FCB chief creative officer Ari Halper, Little Lungs was meant to be a "character people could fall in love with and root for, even if doing so proved to be a lost cause."
 He said that the PSAs intended to move away from "overplayed warnings" most teenagers ignored in favor of "disarmingly entertaining animated shorts.”
-The Little Lungs advertisements have a distasteful comedy style similar to shows such as Robot Chicken and South Park that are heavily watched by the teenage demographic the PSAs are aimed at.
-Branding compared the Little Lungs character to Kenny McCormick in that he dies at the end of all the commercials, and the publication also labeled its style in the same league as Happy Tree Friends.
+The advertisements have a distasteful comedy style similar to shows such as Robot Chicken and South Park that are heavily watched by the teenage demographic the PSAs are aimed at.
+Branding compared the character Little Lungs to Kenny McCormick in that he dies at the end of all the commercials, and the publication also labeled its style in the same league as Happy Tree Friends.
 Journalist Olivia Atkins found it similar to the Australian campaign Dumb Ways to Die.